 Myasthenia gravis is a chronic disorder characterized by weakness and rapid fatigue of any of the muscles under your voluntary control.
-It’s caused by a breakdown in the normal communication between nerves and muscles.
+It’s caused by breakdown in the normal communication between nerves and muscles.

 Myasthenia gravis (MG) is a chronic autoimmune disorder that results in progressive skeletal muscle weakness.
 MG causes rapid fatigue (fatigability) and loss of strength upon exertion that improves after rest.
 Myasthenia gravis is caused by a defect in the transmission of nerve impulses to muscles.
 Normally when impulses travel down the nerve, the nerve endings release a neurotransmitter substance called acetylcholine.
 In myasthenia gravis, antibodies produced by the body’s own immune system block, alter, or destroy the receptors for acetylcholine.